Robyn42/Vadimaniac-Code/README.md

 # Vadimaniac-Code
 Repository for Vadimaniacs' Heresy's project code

+Some elements of the model and preprocess layout and interconnectivity were inspired by the homework and lab assignments for CS2470 - Deep Learning at Brown University.

 I added the create_venv.sh we use for class along with an updated requirements.txt.
 The requirements.txt adds the pyarrow library to a virtual environment.
 Pyarrow is used to open the parquet and feather files in the Argoverse2 download.